netobserv/network-observability-operator/docs/FlowCollector.md

 If the `spec.agent.ebpf.privileged` parameter is not set, an error is reported.<br>
 - `DNSTracking`: enable the DNS tracking feature.<br>
 - `FlowRTT`: enable flow latency (sRTT) extraction in the eBPF agent from TCP traffic.<br>
-- `NetworkEvents`: enable the Network events monitoring feature.
-This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.
+- `NetworkEvents`: enable the Network events monitoring feature, such as correlating flows and network policies.
+This feature requires mounting the kernel debug filesystem, so the eBPF agent pods have to run as privileged.
 It requires using the OVN-Kubernetes network plugin with the Observability feature.
 IMPORTANT: this feature is available as a Developer Preview.<br><br/>
         </td>